Build a Plan to Keep Pets Safe in Emergencies

-- Identify a trusted friend or neighbor to care for your pet(s) if members of your household become ill or are hospitalized, compile their contact info and keep it accessible
+- Identify a trusted friend or neighbor to care for your pet(s) in the case of an emergency (e.g., if members of your household become ill or are hospitalized), compile their contact info and keep it accessible.

 - Ensure your pet's collar tag and microchip information is up to date.
 To register a microchip, visit 24PetWatch or the Found Animals registry.
 For registered chips, address info / personal details can be updated at MyPethealth.com.

-- Print and fill out “Animals Inside” cards to put on your doors/windows to alert first responders that you have pet(s) in your home needing assistance in case of emergency.
+- Print and fill out “Animals Inside” cards to put on your doors/windows to alert first responders that there are pet(s) in your home.

-- Give the Emergency Pet Authorization form to your emergency contact in case you need the support of a local agency (e.g. animal care and control).
-This form authorizes them to access your home and take temporary custody of your animals if circumstances come up that make your emergency contacts unable to care for your animals.
+- Give the Emergency Pet Authorization form to your emergency contact in case the support of a local agency (e.g. animal care and control) is needed.
+This form authorizes local agencies to access your home and take temporary custody of your animals if your emergency contacts are unable to retrieve them on your behalf.